Marital Rape: Does Consent Matter?

-2. No legal protection: A husband is given free pass by the legal statues in many countries where marital rape has not yet been termed as a crime, so as long as the protectors don’t take the step to protect the married women from getting violated, this monstrosity will never stop.
+2. No legal protection: A husband is given a free pass by the legal status in many countries where marital rape has not yet been termed as a crime, so as long as the protectors don’t take the step to protect the married women from getting violated, this monstrosity will never stop.

 3. Cultural and social factors: The crown for the legality of marital rape is worn by the people who have set wrong standards about marriage and give their daughters away in marriage as a property of the husband.
 They never take the daughter seriously even when she tries to complain about her situation.
 Orthodox mindsets are giving rise to the uncivilized behavior one portrays as a man.